gmvdm/node-transloadit/README.md

 # Overview

-This is a Node.js client for the Transloadit server, a cloud transcoder for images, video and other content.
+This is a Node.js client for the [Transloadit](http://transloadit.com/) service, a cloud transcoder for images, video and other content.

 Before you get started you'll want to
 [enable API authentication](http://transloadit.com/docs/authentication).